Mylne lab

 Dr Kirill Sukhoverkov, 2021 PhD (UWA)

 "After working for a couple of years in the field of enzyme chemistry my research interest drifted towards more into biology and I decided to find a biology focused PhD where my chemistry skills still could be relevant.
-That’s why in 2017 I decided to join Joshua Mylne lab.
+That’s why in 2017 I decided to join Joshua Mylne research.
 Being educated in Russia, where the university system is quite different from Australia I had little understanding on how to write things like personal statement, CV and scholarship application.
 Therefore, I strongly doubted that I could get an offer from UWA.
 However, Josh understood my challenge and spent a lot of time and effort to help me, a complete stranger to him at that moment, to secure the highly competitive International Postgraduate Research Scholarship.
 During the four years in the Josh’s lab I learnt more than just a bunch of lab techniques and fancy Illustrator tricks.
 Most importantly I learnt how to grow idea into a project, and how to make a research project into a publication.
-So, if you are looking for PhD lab that will make you not a lab robot, but researcher then definitely choose Josh Mylne lab."
+So, if you are looking for PhD lab that will make you not a lab robot, but researcher then definitely choose Josh Mylne research."
 (11 September 2022)

 Dr Jingjing Zhang, 2019 PhD (UWA)

-"After I received my Masters degree in biophysics in University of Chinese Academy of Science, I joined the Mylne Lab in 2015 as a UWA PhD student.
+"After I received my Masters degree in biophysics in University of Chinese Academy of Science, I joined the Mylne research in 2015 as a UWA PhD student.
 Thanks for Josh’s help, I was awarded the International Postgraduate Research Scholarship (IPRS) which was very competitive.
-During the next 4 years in Mylne Lab I focused on revealing the evolutionary origin of an ancient peptide family in seed vicilin and investigating the new herbicidal modes of action.
+During the next 4 years in Mylne research I focused on revealing the evolutionary origin of an ancient peptide family in seed vicilin and investigating the new herbicidal modes of action.
 Josh is perhaps the most passionate researcher you can ever find, and a very experienced supervisor as well.
 He’s always ready to help, and his insights in plant biology can always guide you through.
 During my PhD I learned a lot about molecular biology, peptide chemistry, bioinformatics, and structural biology, and got a bunch of co-publications including one first-author high quality paper in ACS Chemical Biology.
 Besides, I will always miss the numerous workshops that Josh hold, in which I have learned very useful manuscript writing skills, as well as the happy beer times afterwards!"
 (1 June 2021)

 Thaveshini Chetty, 2019 undergrad volunteer (UWA)

-"I joined Mylne Lab in 2019 as a UWA undergraduate student.
+"I joined Mylne research in 2019 as a UWA undergraduate student.
 Josh proposed a short project rediscovering Evolidine, a cyclic peptide first discovered in Australia.
 During this exciting project Josh was always very supportive and enthusiastic, he imparted his knowledge generously and patiently.
 He makes time to engage with all his students and fosters positive growth within his team, I felt lucky to be a part of his lab.
 He had a huge positive impact on my post-graduate goals and through my experience and research with Josh I gained confidence in my capacity to research and perform molecular biology techniques.
 Even better, I gained a publication before I had started my Honours [see here].
 He is the dream mentor, and the Obi-Wan Kenobi of cyclic peptides."
 (10 Oct 2020)

 Dr Achala Jayasena, 2016 PhD (UWA)

 "I completed my Bachelor’s degree in Agriculture from Sri Lanka and gained a Masters of Biology from Adelphi University, New York studying Arabidopsis genetics.
-With a desire to expand my skill set, I joined what would become the Mylne lab (while Josh was hosted by the Craik lab at IMB, UQ) as a PhD candidate in 2012.
-I got to be the first student in the official 'Mylne lab' at UWA where I continued working on my project studying the evolution of the dual-fate protein PawS1.
+With a desire to expand my skill set, I joined what would become the Mylne research (while Josh was hosted by the Craik lab at IMB, UQ) as a PhD candidate in 2012.
+I got to be the first student in the official 'Mylne research' at UWA where I continued working on my project studying the evolution of the dual-fate protein PawS1.
 My PhD journey (2012-2016) was an extremely successful and interesting one.
 I developed skills in de novo transcriptomics and proteomics in addition to strengthening my skills in molecular biology.
 I graduated in 2016 authoring six manuscripts in respected journals and I have a few more on the way.
 I was lucky enough to submit my PhD thesis as a series of publications.
 Despite being a small lab, we were well connected with big labs from whom we sought expertise in next generation sequencing, proteomics and daisy evolution.
 The lab always had a very friendly working environment and it was a pleasant surprise to see our lab head working in the lab along with us most of the time.
 Josh was a very supportive supervisor with a positive mindset, who helped me with all the steps in my candidature from the scholarship application to the thesis submission.
-I enjoyed my time in the Mylne lab and thank Josh, my lab colleagues and our collaborators for their wonderful support."
+I enjoyed my time in the Mylne research and thank Josh, my lab colleagues and our collaborators for their wonderful support."
 (2 Nov 2016)

 Joseph O'Neill, 2011-2012 Summer, IMB Summer Scholar